About the author: Alina Khazanova, Product Designer @ Elementor

 As you may already know, website design can be complex.
 With many people working on a project and so many iterations and changes required, it’s vital that everyone uses the same visual language so that the end result will be consistent and cohesive.

-The Benefits of Creating a Style Guide for Your Web Design Projects
+The Benefits of Creating a Style Guide

 A well-crafted style guide not only benefits you but your entire web design team.
 During the design process, this resource helps everyone involved maximize their efficiency and minimize tedious tasks such as finding “this exact color” or “that exact button style” to use for specific elements.